eanesparrago/project-ui-challenges/README.md

 ### Day 6: User Profile — "Elecy"
 *In this challenge I was inspired to make a super simple user profile interface.
 A lot of time was put into making the layout responsive in both mobile orientations.
 It's the first project I used grids in Figma for design which I believe helped in making a very solid layout (I used rows and columns in previous challenges).*

+### Day 7: Settings
+*For this challenge I wanted to make a modern UI for desktop that's friendly and easy on the eyes.
+The enter animation was enjoyable to make.
+The contents of this page came from GitHub's account settings.*

+### Day 8: 404 — "Payapa"
+*This one is very simple.
+The main focus in this layout is creating the design elements in pure HTML and CSS.
+It's my first time coding a design like this.
+The combination of designing with grids and coding with space and size variables really helped a lot.*

 ## Technologies
 ### React
   * create-react-app